Exploring Entanglement Characteristics in Disordered Free Fermion Systems through Random Bi-Partitioning: Introduction

-In a related paper~\cite{https://doi.org/10.48550/arxiv.2202.10731} we studied the entanglement properties of a random spin $1/2$ chain at arbitrary temperature using notion of the random partitioning.
-We showed that EE has a volume-law behavior at arbitrary temperature with a pre-factor that depends on $T$ and $p$.
-We demonstrated that how EE reveals number of singlet and triplet$_{\uparrow\downarrow}$ that spread all over the system with different bond lengths (in the picture of real space re-normalization group (RSRG) method where each two spins are put in singlet or each of the triplet states).
-We thus showed that the EE with random-partitioning displays the short-range as well as the long-range correlations in the entire system.
+In a related paper~\cite{POURANVARI2023128908}, we conducted an investigation into the entanglement properties of a random spin $1/2$ chain at arbitrary temperature, employing a random partitioning approach.
+Our study unveiled that the entanglement entropy (EE) exhibits a volume-law behavior at arbitrary temperature, with a pre-factor dependent on both temperature ($T$) and the partitioning probability ($p$).
+We elucidated how EE serves as a revealing metric for the count of singlet and triplet$_{\uparrow\downarrow}$ states distributed throughout the system, each characterized by distinct bond lengths within the framework of the real-space renormalization group (RSRG) method, wherein pairs of spins are placed in singlet or triplet states.
+Consequently, our work demonstrated that EE, when determined through random partitioning, captures both short-range and long-range correlations across the entire system.

-In this report, we are going to study the entanglement properties of systems with Anderson phase transition between delocalized and localized states by using random bi-partitioning.
-By random bi-partitioning we mean the following: we cut the system into two equal subsystems (size of the subsystems are $L/2$) and the sites that belong to the subsystems are chosen \textit{randomly}.
-We are looking for these inquiries: What is the behavior of the EE in this way of cutting?
-Does it obey an area-law or a power-law?
-Does this random partitioning EE characterize the Anderson phase transition (meaning that EE behaves differently in delocalized and localized sates)?
-And finally, how much information we can obtain about the correlation in the system by modifying the distribution of sites that belong to the subsystem?
+In this report, our focus shifts to exploring the entanglement properties of systems undergoing an Anderson phase transition between delocalized and localized states, utilizing a random bi-partitioning scheme.
+By "random bi-partitioning," we refer to the following procedure: the system is divided evenly into two subsystems, each comprising $L/2$ sites, with the selection of sites for each subsystem being done randomly.
+Our inquiries revolve around several key aspects: What are the EE characteristics when employing this partitioning method?
+Does this approach to EE characterization effectively discern the Anderson phase transition, signifying distinct EE behaviors in delocalized and localized states?
+Finally, what insights can be gained about system correlations by manipulating the distribution of sites within the subsystems?

-To answer the above questions, we do detailed numerical calculations on one-dimensional tigh-binding models with delocalized-localized phase transitions.
-We also use the Anderson model in one, two, and three dimensions.
-These models and method of calculating the EE are introduced in section \ref{sec:model-method}.
-We will presents the results of our study in section \ref{sec:results}.
-Finally we conclude in section \ref{sec:outlook}.
+To address the aforementioned inquiries, we conduct exhaustive numerical computations employing one-dimensional tight-binding models exhibiting delocalized-localized phase transitions.
+Additionally, we employ the Anderson model in one, two, and three dimensions.
+Detailed descriptions of these models and our EE calculation methodology are provided in Section~\ref{sec:model-method}.
+The outcomes of our investigations are presented in Section~\ref{sec:results}.
+Finally, we draw our conclusions and outline future prospects in Section~\ref{sec:outlook}.